 If education credentials hold value for you, I can tell you I have a bachelor’s degree in Sociology with a minor in Ethnic Studies, and a master’s degree in Education, with a focus on Learning, Diversity, and Urban studies.

-If professional experience means more to you, I can tell you that I worked for nonprofits and schools for over ten years, serving primarily black and brown communities alongside mostly white colleagues.
-In a previous nonprofit role, I combined coaching and case management in my work with black and brown youth for three years.
+If professional experience means more to you, I can tell you that I worked for nonprofits and schools for over ten years, serving primarily BIPOC communities alongside mostly white colleagues.
+In a previous nonprofit role, I combined coaching and case management in my work with BIPOC youth for three years.

-If you’d like to know about my experience as a coach, I can share that I’ve graduated from Leadership That Works’ Coaching for Transformation program, a nine-month coaching certification program that resulted in me becoming Certified Professional Coach.
+If you’d like to know about my experience as a coach, I can share that I’ve graduated from Leadership That Works’ Coaching for Transformation program, a nine-month coaching certification program that resulted in me becoming a Certified Professional Coach.
+As of 2020, I’ve been coaching individuals for 7.5 years.

-Ultimately – and I would argue, most importantly – I’m a white woman who has witnessed the impacts of systemic racism on black and brown people whom I care about deeply, and I believe that white people are responsible for addressing this immensely important, life-or-death issue.
-I can’t, in good conscience, not do this work.
+Ultimately – and I would argue, most importantly – I’m a white woman who has witnessed the impacts of systemic racism on BIPOC whom I care about deeply, and I’ve committed myself to continuous anti-racist learning and action.
+I believe that white people are responsible for addressing this immensely important, life-or-death issue, so I can’t, in good conscience, not do this work.

 Okay, but let’s get real: how much does it cost?